-Melbourne Business School launches Master of Analytics Management
+Melbourne Business School launches Full-time Master of Analytics Management

 "With the proliferation of data for decision-making, I think all professionals need to be aware of the trends in data that are happening around them," says Jeffery, who works on EY’s digital and technology offerings including strategy, business process optimisation, risk and operating model design.

 The first of its kind in Australia, the Full-time Master of Analytics Management has been designed for mid-to-senior professionals, managers and business leaders who need the skills to leverage data strategically.

 The 18-month, part-time program launching in January 2019 will help students learn how to work with analysts to extract value from data and thrive in organisations where data are part of everyday decision-making.

 Professor Ujwal Kayande, Associate Dean (Academic) of Melbourne Business School and Director of its Centre for Business Analytics, says the program will put experienced professionals at the forefront of changes in the way organisations operate.

 "Data are present in every department of every company in every industry, and the amount of information with which people are faced is increasing every day," he says.

 "The Master of Analytics Management is designed with the challenges of tomorrow in mind.
 It is future-focused and will enable managers to make sure they are prepared for the changing way we do business."